-“Serrated knives can’t be sharpened so once you’re feeling some resistance when slicing with one, you need to replace it.
+Serrated knives can’t be sharpened, so once you’re feeling some resistance when slicing with one, it's time to replace it.

 Wooden Cutting Board

-“Wooden cutting boards will last forever if they’re cared for correctly,” says McCann.
-“However, that includes washing, drying and keeping them well-oiled.
-If you don't take care of them properly, they'll split or warp.”
+Wooden cutting boards will last forever if they’re cared for correctly—that includes washing, drying and keeping them well-oiled.
+If they're not cared for properly, they'll split or warp.

-“If they start to smell or they become threadbare, it’s time to toss your kitchen towels,” says McCann.
-“If you wash them regularly, though, kitchen towels can last you a while,” adds Deputy Test Kitchen Editor Justin Chapple.
-“I have some towels that I’ve had for 15 years and they still work great.”
+If they start to smell or they become threadbare, it’s time to toss your kitchen towels.
+If you wash them regularly, kitchen towels can last you a long while, even several years.

-“Wooden spoons will eventually crack, even if you care for them really well,” says Chapple.
-“And then once they crack, you have to replace them.”
+Wooden spoons will eventually crack, even if you care for them really well.
+Once they crack, you need to replace them.

-“The minute that you smell anything on a sponge that you don’t enjoy smelling, pitch it,” says McCann.
-“You can microwave sponges too, or put them through the dishwasher if yours sanitizes,” adds Youngman.
+The minute that you smell anything on a sponge that you don’t enjoy smelling, pitch it.
+You can microwave sponges too, or put them through the dishwasher if yours sanitizes.

-"You definitely need to replace your pastry brushes regularly," says Chapple.
-"When the bristles start to fall out and are really dirty or greasy, you gotta pitch 'em out."
+You definitely need to replace your pastry brushes regularly.
+When the bristles start to fall out and are really dirty or greasy, it's time for a new set.

-When your peeler gets dull or it breaks from overuse, get a new one,” says Chapple.
-“Also, since Y-peelers are often carbon steel, they’ll last longer and hold their edge, but you have to dry them immediately after washing them or else they’ll rust.
+When your peeler gets dull or it breaks from overuse, get a new one.
+Since Y-peelers are often carbon steel, they’ll last longer and hold their edge, but you have to dry them immediately after washing them or else they’ll rust.

-Key advice: You have to replace your spices, you can’t just use them until they’re dead,” says Chapple.
-“Spices will last about three months if they’re ground and up to six months if they’re whole,” adds Youngman.
-“Also, you should really buy organic spices whenever possible because conventional spices are irradiated when they’re imported into the country and that kills everything that gives the spices flavor.
+Key advice: You have to replace your spices.
+You can’t just use them indefinitely until they’re gone.
+Spices will last about three months if they’re ground and up to six months if they’re whole.
+Try to buy organic spices whenever possible because conventional spices are irradiated when they’re imported into the country, which kills everything that gives the spices flavor.

-Oil should be stored in dark glass and in a cool, dark area or even in the fridge,” says Youngman.
-“If it’s cold pressed oil, it will go rancid quickly.
+Oil should be stored in dark glass and in a cool, dark area or even in the fridge.
+If it’s cold pressed oil, it will go rancid quickly.
 If it’s highly refined oil like canola, it’ll have a longer shelf life.

 Baking Soda & Baking Powder

-You should store your flour in the freezer, especially whole wheat flour,” says Youngman.
-“The fat in the flour will eventually go rancid, so make sure to keep an eye on it.
+You should store your flour in the freezer, especially whole wheat flour.
+The fat in the flour will eventually go rancid, so be sure to keep an eye on it.